 The French Association for the Study of the Quaternary – French National Committee of INQUA (AFEQ-CNF INQUA) awards every two years a prize of 500 euros intended to reward a thesis of excellent quality supported in a university or an authorized French organization and concerning work on the Quaternary.

-This prize will pay tribute from 2020 to Franck Bourdier (1910-1985), internationally known for his work on the Quaternary of the Rhone Valley and the Paris Basin, former director of the Laboratory of Geology of the Quaternary and Prehistory of the EPHE and President of the AFEQ from 1972 to 1974.
+Since 2020, this prize pays tribute to Franck Bourdier (1910-1985), internationally known for his work on the Quaternary of the Rhone Valley and the Paris Basin, former director of the Laboratory of Geology of the Quaternary and Prehistory of the EPHE and President of the AFEQ from 1972 to 1974.

 This prize is open to any young researcher who does not hold a permanent position in a public research institution or a private organization.
 Applicants must have completed a thesis in French or English and obtained the degree of doctor in the two years preceding the deadline for submission of the application file.
 They must be members of the association and up to date of their membership fee.
 The jury is made up of the members of the association council who, for each thesis, solicit a reporter from outside the council.
 The decision taken by the jury is sovereign and without appeal.
 The prize is awarded on the occasion of “Q” symposia organized by the association.
 The laureate is committed to make a presentation of his work during the conference.
 The name of the laureate and the summary of his thesis will be published in the Quaternary journal and posted on the association’s website.

 – 1 sheet including contact information for the applicant

 – 2 copies of the thesis in paper form for the rapporteurs

 – the thesis in pdf format

 – a maximum of 2 most significant publications in pdf format.

 To send to Julie Dabkowski firstname.lastname@example.org before September 30, 2019 (postmark as proof).
 Any incomplete file will not be examined!